United-Codes/uc-local-apex-dev/readme.md

 - Tim Hall for the [drop_all.sql](https://oracle-base.com/dba/script?category=miscellaneous&file=drop_all.sql) script
 - Philipp Salvisberg for [helping me to figure out how to use the debugger](https://gist.github.com/PhilippSalvisberg/2f2853bc7a95fa86d9de9c0deab10602)
+- Scott Spendolini for his blog post on [how to add self-signed certificates to ORDS](https://spendolini.blog/adding-ssl-to-your-ords-container)
 - The database team for providing an ARM image for the Oracle database
 - The ORDS team for providing an ARM image for ORDS